This program is no longer accepting new student applications.

 Posting of the minor on the student's academic transcript requires a minimum GPA of 2.0 in the minor.

-The program code for Environmental Modeling Minor is ENVM-MN.
+The plan code for Environmental Modeling Minor is ENVM-MN.

 Applications of Geographic Information Systems

 Through hands-on projects and case studies, this course illustrates concepts and applications of raster and vector geographic information systems (GIS) in a variety of disciplines, such as environmental science, biology, geology, geography, sociology, and economics.
 Students will learn how to use GIS software and spatial analyses, plan a project, create a database, and conduct an independent project.
 Students should have completed a foundational course in their major and be comfortable working with computers.
 Experience with programming is also useful.
 (Foundational course in student's major field of study or permission of instructor).
 Lec/Lab 6 (Fall).